jina-ai/executors/CONTRIBUTING.md

             assert doc.embedding.shape == (1024,)
 ```

-Also, test that the executor can be run from a docker container, when running it with `jina pea --uses=docker://...`.
+Also, test that the executor can be run from a docker container, when running it with `jina executor --uses=docker://...`.
 This test will look like this

 ```python
 import subprocess